+Organization

-Organization: The Elizabeth Hospice, Inc. (the "Organization") is organized under the charitable public benefit nonprofit corporate laws of the state of California.
+The Elizabeth Hospice, Inc. (Organization) is organized under the charitable public benefit nonprofit corporate laws of the state of California.
 The Organization's primary purposes are to provide end-of-life care services to terminally ill patients, contribute to the sense of well-being of terminally ill patients and their families, and to train professionals and volunteers in the hospice concept.

-Since August 2017, through a management service agreement (MSA), the Organization partners with Elizabeth Supportive Medical Services ("ESMS"), an aligned physician medical group, that allows for expansion of reimbursable services provided by the Organization.
-Revenue from this agreement for the years ended June 30, 2023 and 2022 was \$52,633 and \$54,831, respectively, and is included in other revenue in the statements of operations and changes in net assets.
+Since August 2017, through a management service agreement (MSA), the Organization partners with Elizabeth Supportive Medical Services (ESMS), an aligned physician medical group, that allows for expansion of reimbursable services provided by the Organization.
+Revenue from this agreement for the years ended June 30, 2024 and 2023 was \$13,553 and \$52,633, respectively, and is included in other revenue in the statements of operations and changes in net assets.
 As part of the agreement, the Organization provides a line of credit to ESMS with an available principal amount of up to \$750,000, with interest at the current prime rate and secured by the assets of ESMS.
 The line of credit expires in July 2027.
-ESMS had no borrowings outstanding on the line of credit at June 30, 2023 and 2022.
+ESMS had no borrowings outstanding on the line of credit at June 30, 2024 and 2023.

-Since February 2022, through a consulting services agreement (CSA), the Organization provides consulting and financial management to Snowline Hospice in return for compensation equal to a monthly fee, travel expenses, and business expenses incurred in the performance of the services.
-Revenue from this agreement for the years ended June 30, 2023 and 2022 was \$34,117 and \$16,888, respectively, and is included in other revenue in the statements of operations and changes in net assets.
+Since July 2022, through a consulting services agreement (CSA), the Organization provides consulting and financial management to Snowline Hospice in return for compensation equal to a monthly fee, travel expenses, and business expenses incurred in the performance of the services.
+Revenue from this agreement for the years ended June 30, 2024 and 2023 was \$25,320 and \$34,117, respectively, and is included in other revenue in the statements of operations and changes in net assets.
+The agreement was terminated in February 2024.

+Basis of Accounting

-Basis of Accounting: The financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

+Use of Estimates

-Use of Estimates: The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.